Casper the Friendly Ghost: Creation

+In the original Famous cartoons, Casper is standing next to a grave inscribed with "Casper", that supports the theory he is indeed a ghost.
+Originally, stories have shown that his visibility is due to wearing a sheet.
+In the Casper live-action film, this is not shown and it is implied that he is naturally visible to humans as a white creature.

+Appearances

+Theatrical Appearances

-The Friendly Ghost, the first Noveltoon to feature Casper, was released by Paramount in 1945 with a few differences from the book.
+The Friendly Ghost, the first Noveltoons short to feature Casper, was released by Paramount in May 1945 with a few differences from the book.
 In the cartoon adaptation, Casper is a cute ghost-child with a New York accent who inhabits a haunted house along with a community of adult ghosts who delight in scaring the living.
-Casper, however, is a nonconformist among ghosts: He would prefer to make friends with people.
+Casper, in contrast, would prefer to make friends with people.
 He packs up his belongings and goes out into the world, hoping to find friends.
 However, the animals that he meets (a rooster, a mole, a cat, a mouse named Herman, and a group of hens) take one horrified look at him, scream: "A ghost!" and run off in the other direction.
-Distraught, Casper unsuccessfully attempts to commit suicide (apparently forgetting that he is already dead) by lying down on a railway track before an oncoming train, before he meets two children named Bonnie and Johnny who become his friends.
-The children's mother, apparently widowed and impoverished, at first is frightened of Casper, but later welcomes him into the family after he unintentionally frightens off a greedy landlord, who, unwilling to own a "haunted" house, tears up the mortgage and gives her the house outright.
+Distraught, Casper attempts suicide (apparently forgetting that he is already dead) by lying down on a railway track before an oncoming train, before he meets two children named Bonnie and Johnny who become his friends.
+The children's mother, apparently widowed and impoverished, is frightened of Casper.
+She later welcomes him into the family after he unintentionally frightens off a greedy landlord, who, unwilling to own a "haunted" house, tears up the mortgage and gives her the house outright.
 The short ends with the mother kissing Bonnie, Johnny, and Casper as she sends them off to school, with Casper wearing clothing as if he were a living child.